 #3) Once the screen prototype and functional specifications are in place, the tester should start writing the cases with the following approach and criteria.

 - UI Tests: The controls/fields which are visible to the user.
 There are static control and dynamic controls available for the feature to be tested.
-For Example, in the login screen above, the ‘User Name & Password’ texts are static fields which require no user interaction, just for displaying the text only.
+For Example, in the login screen above, the ‘User Name & Password’ texts are static fields that require no user interaction, just for displaying the text only.

 For Example, let us see the simple BAOE approach for the sample login screen above.